EmpireStrikesBack/Doc/Doc Go/Concurrency/concurrencyInGo/README.md

     -> Before the 22 version Go update the result was :
     ![alt text](image-1.png)
         -> Each iteration of the loop used the same variable which was updated in each iteration.
-        -> This led to unexpected behavior in goroutines : they might all end up referring to the final value of the loope variable.
+        -> This led to unexpected behavior in goroutines : they might all end up referring to the final value of the loop variable.
     -> After the update the result is :
     ![alt text](image-2.png)
         -> Each iteration of a for loop that declares variables uses a new variable for each iteration.